hardcore-sushi/PSEC/README.md

 assert(received_handshake_finished == peer_handshake_finished)
 ```
+`peer_handshake_traffic_secret` can be deleted.
 If the Bob's HMAC and the computed `peer_handshake_finished` don't match, the handshake is aborted.

 ## Application Keys Derivation
 Once Alice and Bob agreed that the handshake was valid, they will compute the keys that will be used to send application data.
-First, Alice computes a 48 bytes long `derived_secret`:
+First, Alice computes a 48 bytes long `derived_secret` from the previous `handshake_secret`:
 ```python
 derived_secret = HKDF_expand_label(
     key=handshake_secret,